mailjet/laravel-mailjet/docs/index.md

 	use Mailjet\LaravelMailjet\Contracts\CampaignDraftContract;

-Then, in your code you can use one of the method available in the MailjetServices :
+Then, in your code you can use one of the methods available in the `MailjetServices`.

 Low level API methods: